My Favorite Mistake: Release and promotion

 "My Favorite Mistake" was released in the US to rock, pop and adult alternative stations in the US on August 18.
 It was considered to be the obvious choice as the lead single from the album and was widely considered to be one of the best songs from it.
 A&M Records heavily promoted the single and The Globe Sessions.
 Samuel Bayer directed the video which was played heavily on both MTV and VH1.
-Crow was the artist of the month on VH1 for September 1998 with an episode of "Storytellers" being devoted to her.
+Crow was the artist of the month on VH1 for September 1998 with an episode of Storytellers being devoted to her.

-The single debuted at number 23 on the Billboard Hot 100 on December 5, 1998 and peaked at number 20, as well as reaching number two on the Billboard Adult Top 40 chart and Canada's RPM Top Singles chart.
+The single debuted at number 23 on the Billboard Hot 100 on December 5, 1998, and peaked at number 20, as well as reaching number two on the Billboard Adult Top 40 chart and Canada's RPM Top Singles chart.
 Crow did not tour immediately on the release of the single or album with a US tour scheduled in February/March 1999.
 In fact, Crow took time off from promoting the single to tour Vietnam in September 1998 with Steve Earle to promote the International Campaign to Ban Landmines.
-"My Favorite Mistake" was nominated for the Grammy Award for Best Female Pop Vocal Performance in the Grammy Awards of 1999 losing to Céline Dion for "My Heart Will Go On".
+"My Favorite Mistake" was nominated for the Grammy Award for Best Female Pop Vocal Performance in the 41st Annual Grammy Awards losing to Céline Dion for "My Heart Will Go On".
 Crow won the Grammy Award for Best Rock Album.

 The single was released as a two part set (sold separately) in the United Kingdom.
 The first part contained two previously unreleased b-sides.
 The second part contained the songs "Subway Ride" and "Crash & Burn".
-Though billed as "2 brand new tracks" by a sticker on the front of the release, both songs were actually album tracks from "The Globe Sessions".
+Though billed as "2 brand new tracks" by a sticker on the front of the release, both songs were actually album tracks from The Globe Sessions.
 "Subway Ride" is contained on the album as a hidden track.
 It is also titled on the sticker as "Subway".

 Crow performed the song on her live album Sheryl Crow and Friends: Live from Central Park.
 A different live version appears on some formats of the "There Goes the Neighborhood" single.

-The song was featured in a season 5 episode of the NBC medical drama ER in early 1999.
-In 2007, a Grey's Anatomy episode was titled "My Favorite Mistake" after the song.